rust-lang/project-rfc-2229/lang-changes.md

 let f : fn() = c;
 ```

-The above code works now because `x` isn't captured by `c` anymore making `c` a non-capturing closure, which can be coerced to a `FnPtr`
+The above code works now because `x` isn't captured by `c` anymore, making `c` a non-capturing closure, which can be coerced to a `FnPtr`.